 In his later years, just before he died, he served as Pakistan’s ambassador to Switzerland.
 Kardar’s brother-in-law Zulfiqar Ahmed, the off-spinner, played nine Test matches for Pakistan while his cousin Farooq Kardar and son Shahid Kardar also played first-class cricket.

 While in England, Abdul Hafeez Kardar married Helen Rosemary, who was the daughter of Cyril Hastilow, who was then chairman of Warwickshire County.
-Abdul Hafeez Kardar is one of three players who played both India and Pakistan.
+Abdul Hafeez Kardar is one of three players who played in both India and Pakistan.
 The other two are Gul Muhammad and Amir Elahi.
 In 1958, he was given the Pride of Performance award by the President of Pakistan.